pavlo/mongoid-dynamic-clients/README.md

 #### Override the `default` client

-Using `Mongoid::DynamicClients` gem you can override the `default` client temporary, like this (assuming `Record` is a [MongoId document](https://docs.mongodb.com/mongoid/master/tutorials/mongoid-documents/)):
+Using `Mongoid::DynamicClients` gem you can override the `default` client temporary, like this:

 ```ruby